arvindagg/LangGraph-Multi-Agent/README.md

         "END": END,
     }
 )
-Add an edge from the new agent back to the supervisor:
+Add an edge from the new agent back to the supervisor:workflow.add_edge("weather_agent", "supervisor") # New edge

-Python

-workflow.add_edge("weather_agent", "supervisor") # New edge
-5. Test Your New Agent
-Run python main.py and test with a query relevant to your new agent (e.g., "What's the weather in London?").
-Observe the console output to ensure the supervisor routes correctly and your agent executes as expected.

-Contributing
-Feel free to fork this repository, open issues, and submit pull requests.

-Acknowledgements
-This project was developed with the assistance of an AI large language model.

-License
-MIT License

-Copyright (c) 2025 Arvind Aggarwal

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+5. Test Your New AgentRun python main.py and test with a query relevant to your new agent (e.g., "What's the weather in London?").
+Observe the console output to ensure the supervisor routes correctly and your agent executes as expected.ContributingFeel free to fork this repository, open issues, and submit pull requests.AcknowledgementsThis project was developed with the assistance of an AI large language model.LicenseMIT LicenseCopyright (c) 2025 Arvind AggarwalPermission is hereby granted, free of charge, to any person obtaining a copyof this software and associated documentation files (the "Software"), to dealin the Software without restriction, including without limitation the rightsto use, copy, modify, merge, publish, distribute, sublicense, and/or sellcopies of the Software, and to permit persons to whom the Software isfurnished to do so, subject to the following conditions:The above copyright notice and this permission notice shall be included in allcopies or substantial portions of the Software.THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS ORIMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THEAUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHERLIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THESOFTWARE.